kartverket/github-workflows/README.md

 ### Features

-- Logs in to GCP, Kubernetes and Vault automatically with [Workload Identity Federation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
+- Logs in to GCP and Kubernetes automatically with [Workload Identity Federation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
 - Posts comments with relevant information to Pull Requests
 - Runs validate, format and plan to verify deployment follows conventions before running apply
 - Posts summaries on relevant steps on the Action pipeline view to improve visibility